PolyplexEngine/libpp/CODE_OF_CONDUCT.md

-# Polyplex Covenant Code of Conduct
+# Polyplex Code of Conduct

 ## Our Pledge